 - This has passed.

-Steven de Waal will participate with a ‘paper session’ about his latest book ‘Civil Leadership as the Future of leadership.
-Harnessing the disruptive power of citizens’ (Amazon, November 2018).
+On 17 June 2019 Steven de Waal will lecture about his latest book: ‘Civil Leadership as the Future of Leadership.
+Harnessing the disruptive power of citizens.’ at the annual conference of the European Health Management Association in Espoo, Finland.